-Items included in the financial statements of each of the group's entities are measured using the currency of the primary economic environment in which the entity operates.
-The Group's consolidated financial statements are presented in Euro, which is also the Company's functional currency.
+The Group's consolidated financial statements are presented in euros, which is also the Group's functional currency.

 Transactions and balances

 Transactions in foreign currencies are initially recorded by the Group's entities at their respective functional currency spot rates at the date the transaction first qualifies for recognition.